Opaque Cybercheck AI crime fighting tool accused of contributing to multiple wrongful convictions

 Occurred: August 2024

-Serious questions are being asked about the accuracy, reliability and transparency of AI-powered crime fighting tool Cybercheck, raising the prospect of multiple miscarriages of justice and the erosion of trust in the US justice system.
+Questions are being asked about the accuracy, reliability, and transparency of AI-powered crime fighting tool Cybercheck, raising the prospect of multiple miscarriages of justice and the erosion of trust in the US justice system.

 Mosher claims the tool boasts over 90 percent accuracy, significantly expediting research that would typically require hundreds of human hours.

 However, multiple cases call into question Mosher's claims.
-For example, Cybercheck was used to convict Adarus Black of murder for his supposed involvement in a drive-by shooting, leading to a life sentence.Β
+For example, Cybercheck was used to convict Adarus Black of murder for his supposed involvement in the 2020 drive-by shooting of 18-year-old high school graduate Na’Kia Crawford, leading to a life sentence.

 It also raises broader questions regarding the use of AI in policing and criminal justice.
 Notably, the increasing reliance on AI tools - particularly unverified tools - in the US justice system raises questions about fairness in legal proceedings and the potential for wrongful convictions based on flawed data analysis.